Mrc1104/MOLLER_VTP/README.md

 The det_chan is an array of chan_map structs.
 This array is used in moller_hls.cpp to parse which channel corresponds to which detector and segment.
 It additionally stores secondary detector information like which sub-ring Ring5 is (5a,5b,5c) or which channel the partner scintillator in the scintillator pair resides in (to check for coincidences)
 There exists three helper functions to help generate these det-chan-mapping arrays.
 A shell script that takes in information and passes it to a makefile.
 The makefile then compiles and calls either configure.cpp to create a detector to channel configuration file or the parser.cpp which takes the configuration file and creates an array.
 (See Det_Chan_Config_Script/ for more information and examples)

+# Misc.
+Files
+There exists several output files that were used to verify the output of the moller_hls logic.
+I primarily worked through a preset of fake data and used that to compare (via the output) if the logic was working properly or not.
+They are, for the most part, inconsequential.

+# Summary
+That covers the main grouped files.
+To recap, the primary files are `main.cpp`, `moller_hls.cpp`, and `moller_hls.h`.
+Important header files that are used by a variety of files are located in the Supporting_Headers.
+Basic configuration abilties exist but are done in a very obtuse and static way via arrays stored in header files.
+To keep the structure consistent, helper files exist to create these arrays.
+Each main subdir has a README.md with more information if interested.

+# Contact
+If you have any questions, please feel free to contact me either via my OU email or jeffersonlab email.

+Ryan Conaway

+mc321015@ohio.edu

+mrc@jlab.org